 MIGRATION POLICY

-This is a deliberate choice meant to divide through:
+This is a deliberate choice

 It does not need to be this way.
 This divide and conquer ignores that movement is a fundamental human right.